myverdict/notes-app/README.md

 ---

-## Part 4 - (a) Structure off backend application, introduction to testing
+## Part 4 - (b) Testing the backend

-Practice - Note application: backend express server app (contd. from Part 3d)
+Practice - Note application: backend express server app (contd. from Part 4a)

 NOTE: when running the notes app frontend, make sure the notes app backend server is also running, else the app will not work